NVISOsecurity/cyber-security-llm-agents/readme.md

 ### Step 3 - Start HTTP and FTP server (Optional)

 Only required if you want to host a simple HTTP and FTP server to interact with using your agents.
-This is useful for demos, where you might want to showcase exfiltration or downloading of information.
+This is useful for demos, where you might want to showcase exfiltration or downloading of payloads onto an implant.

 ```
 python run_servers.py